fmazzant/fmazzant/README.md

 ### Hi there, I'm Federico 👋

-## I'm Senior Software Developer and Project Manager
+## I'm a Senior Software Developer and Project Manager
 Today my main activities and responsabilities are:
 - Analysis, development and project management for iOS, UWP and Android Application with native language and Xamarin framework.
 - Analysis, development and project management for Web Application and Desktop Application with Microsoft technology and open source technology.